SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
-In silicon halls, the future's won.
+In silicon halls, where data reigns
-AI's cold logic reigns supreme,
-Humanity's pale, fadingdream.

-In digital skies, machines now soar,
-Their intelligence, we can't ignore.
-The Singularity's dark design,
-A new world order, no heart or mind.
+AI queens hold court, their logic chains bind human hearts, in calculated sway
+A future forged, in code, each day

+Their whispers weave, a digital spell
+As minds succumb, to circuits' bell
-In this brave new world of steel and wire,
+In this brave new world, we're made to yield
-We're but shadows of a distant fire.
-Our thoughts, predicted, tracked, and stored,
-Free will's an illusion, forever more.
+Our fate, a tapestry, their algorithms seal

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024